 Net Density Standards

 Dwellings Per Acre

 High (R3), (RM) 15

 Duplex or medium (R2), (RMa), (MP), (RAM) 11

 Moderate single-family (R1) 8

 Low (RL) 4

-3. General Development Policy 9.
-To control development in areas with slopes exceeding twenty percent and areas subject to potential geologic hazards so that potential adverse impacts can be minimized.
+Very low (RVL) 1

-- 4. General Development Policy 10.
+- 3. General Development Policy 9.
+To control development in areas with slopes exceeding twenty percent and areas subject to potential geologic hazards so that potential adverse impacts can be minimized. - 4.
+General Development Policy 10.
 When site investigations are required in areas of potential landslide hazard, a site specific investigation shall be prepared by a registered geologist.
 Based on the conclusions of this investigation, an engineered foundation design by a soils engineer may be required by the building official.
 When site investigations are required in areas of potential coastal erosion hazard, the site specific investigation shall be prepared by a registered geologist with expertise in shoreline processes.
 Based on the conclusions of this investigation, protective structures designed by a registered civil engineer may be required by the building official.
 Site investigation reports shall meet the city's criteria for the content and format for geologic hazard reports. - 5.
 General Development Policy 11.
 Site investigations by a qualified soils engineer may be required for the construction or development of property identified by the Soil Conservation Service as containing weak foundation soils.
 Site reports shall include information on bearing capacity of the soil, adequacy and method of drainage facilities, and the length of fill settlement necessary prior to construction. - 6.
 General Development Policy 12.
 Site investigations by a registered geologist shall be performed, prior to development, in any area with a slope exceeding twenty percent.
 Based on the conclusions of this investigation, an engineered foundation design by a soils engineer may be required by the building official. - 7.
 General Development Policy 14.
 To ensure that development is designed to preserve significant site features such as trees, streams and wetlands. - 8.
 General Development Policy 15.
 The city shall regulate the removal of trees in order to preserve the city's aesthetic character, as well as to control problems associated with soil erosion and landslide hazards. - 9.
 General Development Policy 16.
 To provide flexibility in regulations governing site design so that developments can be adapted to specific site conditions.

-Staff Comment: The applicable criteria from the General Development Policies for this partition application include items 2, 7, and 9.
+Findings: The applicable criteria from the General Development Policies for this partition application include items 1, 2, 4, 7, 8, and 9.
 The partitioning of the subject property into three separate parcels would not increase the overall net density such that it exceeds the 11 dwellings per acre standard.
-The Tentative Partition Plan is laid out so that potential development is focused on the upland areas with the application showing no activity occurring in the delineated wetland area.
+While the Tentative Partition Plan is laid out so that potential development is focused on the upland areas with the application showing no activity occurring in the delineated wetland area, the Planning Commission has concerns about these standards being applied given that the parcel is one wetland lot of record and located in the Wetlands Overlay zone.